fd4s/fs2-kafka/docs/src/main/mdoc/consumers.md

 - `withCreateConsumer` changes how the underlying Java Kafka consumer is created.
 The default merely creates a Java `KafkaConsumer` instance using set properties, but this function allows overriding the behaviour for e.g. testing purposes.

-- `withBlocker` sets the `Blocker` on which blocking Java Kafka consumer functions are executed.
-Unless specified, a default fixed single-thread pool is created as part of consumer initialization, with the thread name using the `fs2-kafka-consumer` prefix.

 - `withMaxPrefetchBatches` adjusts the maximum number of record batches per topic-partition to prefetch before backpressure is applied.
 The default is 2, meaning there can be up to 2 record batches per topic-partition waiting to be processed.

 - `withPollInterval` alters how often consumer `poll` should take place.
 Default is 50 milliseconds.